cscart/docs/en/user_guide/users/vendors/workflow.rst

 * A marketplace owner sets a maximum debt and a grace period for each :doc:`vendor plan </user_guide/addons/vendor_plans>`.

 * Vendors are able to refill their balance at any moment of time.
-This may be helpful if they do not sell, but you want them to pay their fees anyway.
+This helps when vendors' sales aren't going well, but you want them to pay their fees anyway.

 * If vendor's balance reaches its minimum allowed value, he starts getting warnings to remind him to pay his debt.

-* If a debtor doesn't pay in time, a marketplace owner can hide his products from the storefront, or block his admin panel.
-The marketplace owner can also disable the accounts of the debtors if they don't pay for a very long time.
+* If a debtor doesn't pay in time, a marketplace owner can automatically hide his products from the storefront, or block his admin panel.
+If the debt is not paid for a long time, the vendor may be automatically disabled.

 .. note::